 - 77 projectors installed in the Fairmont The Queen Elizabeth Hotel to create the Cité Mémoire experience, including 55 in the Agora.

-- 26 Cité Mémoire tableaux deployed in image, word and music on the walls, in the alleys, on the ground and in the trees in Old Montréal and at the Fairmont The Queen Elizabeth Hotel.
+- 27 Cité Mémoire tableaux deployed in image, word and music on the walls, in the alleys, on the ground and in the trees in Old Montréal, the Old Port of Montréal, Montréal East as well as at the Fairmont The Queen Elizabeth Hotel and Complexe Desjardins downtown.

 The Cité Mémoire mobile app

-Visitors can experience the full Cité Mémoire multimedia experience by downloading the free mobile app on the App Store or Google Play.
+Visitors can experience the full Cité Mémoire multimedia experience by downloading the free app.
 The app provides Cité Mémoire’s entire soundtrack as well as historical context for each tableau in four languages (English, French, Spanish and Chinese).

 Available 24 hours a day, the app also features some 100 additional points of interest and augmented reality segments in addition to the tableaux, enhancing strolls in Old Montréal where a free Wi-Fi network – MTLWiFi – is accessible to all.